furuknap/deducto-app/docs/deducto_pwa_plan.md

 ## Next Steps

-Task 1 has been completed.
-Ready to proceed with Task 2: Implement Service Worker.
+Tasks 1 and 2 have been completed.
+Ready to proceed with Task 3: Enhance for Offline Use.